openworm/CElegansNeuroML/CElegans/pythonScripts/c302/README.md

 There will be multiple version of the network, based on increasingly complex cell models, e.g.

-A) Integrate & fire cells
+Parameters A) Integrate & fire cells

-B) Izhikevich cells
+Parameters B) Izhikevich cells (perhaps, or AdEx cells)

-C) Single compartment, conductance based neurons
+Parameters C) Single compartment, conductance based neurons

 **To install & test**